ChanukyaPathipati/EksDemo/README.md

 Security Scanning:
 Test: Scans the Docker image using Trivy for high and critical security vulnerabilities.
 Stage: Security Scan (Trivy)
-Terraform Validation:
-Tests:
-Formatting: Ensures the Terraform code is properly formatted using terraform fmt -check.
-Syntax Validation: Validates the Terraform configuration with terraform validate.
-Execution Plan: Runs terraform plan to ensure the changes are correct and to detect potential issues.
-Stage: Terraform Validate

 🚀 Key Benefits
 Automation: Infrastructure provisioning, application deployment, and testing are fully automated.